DynAIRx/GCAF_DynAIRx/README.md

 # GCAF_DynAIRx

 # Introduction
 This repository is designed for Generalised Codelist Automation Framework (GCAF).
 It is part of DynAIRx Project (NIHR funded).
-It consist of multiple Pythoon Jupyter Notebooks that perform specific tasks of modules of GCAF showin Figure below:
+It consist of multiple Python Jupyter Notebooks that perform specific tasks of modules of GCAF shown Figure below:

 <!-- mapping files and utlity functions for conversion, grouping, and preparation of training data.
 Baseline database may consist of SNOMED, cvt codes, read codes, conditions/terms, descriptions etc.